spoleto-software/Spoleto.SMS/README.md

 smsService.SendUsingSuitableProvider("+71111111111", message);
 ```

-This code sends the SMS with the ``sendUsingDefaultIfNotFound`` is set to its default value, true, which could be omitted in the method call.
+This code sends the SMS using a suitable provider that is selected based on the phone number with the flag ``sendUsingDefaultIfNotFound`` is set to its default value, true, which could be omitted in the method call.

 ### SendUsingSuitableProviderAsync Method

-Asynchronous version for the method ``SendUsingSuitableProvider``.
+Asynchronous version for the method [``SendUsingSuitableProvider](#sendusingsuitableprovider-method)``.
 This method sends messages asynchronously.